adamfeher64/scrapy-ebay-laptops/README.md

 ## Summary
-A simple Python project in which the script searches for recently sold laptops on the Ebay online store based on a search query and stores their parameters in a structured table of a CSV file.
-Implemented using the Scrapy framework.
+A simple project designed in Python using the Scrapy library.
+Based on any search query, it stores records of all recently sold laptops on the well-known Ebay online store.
+The best results will be achieved if the search query is related to laptops.
+The process takes approximately 7 minutes.
+The result of the scraping process is a csv file containing a table of records that will be saved to local storage.

 ### Instructions:
 1. In the PyCharm Terminal (not in the Python Console!) you enter the ../Scrapy/Ebay folder via the "cd" command